zbmed-semtec/hybrid-doc-relevance-training/docs/WMD.md

 The transportation plan $T$ in the context of Word Mover's Distance (WMD) represents the optimal way to move the "mass" from the words in one document to the words in another, minimizing the overall cost.
 This plan is essentially a matrix where each entry $T_{ij}$ indicates the amount of mass to be moved from the $i$-th word in the first document to the $j$-th word in the second document.

-Let's go into more precise details about the transportation plan $T$:
+Let's go first into more precise details about the transportation plan $T$:

 1. **Definition of $T_{ij}$:**
    - $T_{ij}$ represents the amount of mass (words) from the $i$-th word in the first document that is moved to the $j$-th word in the second document.